PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 - Shows proper warning message when user opens the dialog.
 - On amend, current instruction will be moved to the archived tab and wire instruction tab will show empty instuction is edit mode.
     - All details will be reset.
-- Show pencil icon disabled for normal user when it is locked.
-On hover, shows tooltip message.
-(Only admin user cab be edited)

 ### UI Rule
 [Mockup of Reason for Amend](https://drive.google.com/file/d/1shMopbx9H9VEGQXO-IQ2i0ZSTcc1TwFA/view?usp=share_link) [Mockup when current instruction is amemded and user opens the current tab](https://drive.google.com/file/d/1ij37WzhyrlQYLpG-Y5opvlORd0xIzC_X/view?usp=share_link)
 - Warning text: `Current instruction will be archived and you have to enter a new instruction`.
-- Tooltip message text: `Second check is completed so this is locked.
-Please contact Admin to edit this`

 ## Add Audit Information
 ### System Rule